rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getConnectedSSID"></a>
 ## *getConnectedSSID [<sup>method</sup>](#head.Methods)*

 Returns the connected SSID information.

+### Events

+  No Events.

 ### Parameters